Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Discussion

 In this context, the recently launched {\it XPoSat}\footnote{\url{https://www.isro.gov.in/XPoSat.html}} mission and the upcoming {\it XL-Calibur} mission \citep{Abarr-etal2021} are set to play a crucial role in investigating hard X-ray polarimetric properties of BH-XRBs.
 In particular, {\it POLIX} ($8-30$ keV) and {\it XSPECT} ($0.8-15$ keV) onboard on {\it XPoSat} are suitable for mid-energy polarimetry and simultaneous spectro-temporal studies, respectively.
 The balloon-borne {\it XL-Calibur} mission, operating in $15-80$ keV energy range, completed a successful flight\footnote{\url{https://sscspace.com/nasa-xl-calibur-balloon-launched/}} in July 2024, aiming to measure polarization in Cyg X$-1$.
-Additionally, the future soft X-ray spectro-polarimetric mission {\it eXTP}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/heasarc/missions/extp.html}} ($2-10$ keV), expected to launch in $2027$, will offer improved sensitivity for low-energy polarization measurements.
-Needless to mention that these dedicated missions will significantly advance our understanding of the accretion dynamics and coronal geometries in BH-XRBs.
+This eventually led to the recent measurement of a polarization degree of $\sim 5\%$ in LHS of Cyg X$-1$ in $\sim 19-64$ keV energy range \citep{Awaki-etal2025}, which is comparable to the low energy ($2-8$ keV) polarimetric results of Cyg X$-1$ (PD $\sim 4.8\%$, LHS) with {\it IXPE} (see Fig. \ref{fig:contour} and Table \ref{tab:en-pol}).
+The consistency of the measured PDs and PAs across the $2-64$ keV range observed with {\it IXPE} and {\it XL-Calibur} indicates that the same underlying physical processes likely govern the observed polarization in both energy bands \citep{Awaki-etal2025}.
+In addition, the future soft X-ray spectro-polarimetric mission {\it eXTP}\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/heasarc/missions/extp.html}} ($2-10$ keV), expected to launch in $2027$, will offer improved sensitivity for low-energy polarization measurements.
+Indeed, these dedicated missions will significantly advance our understanding of the accretion dynamics and coronal geometries in BH-XRBs.
 However, simultaneous observations combining wide-band timing and spectro-polarimetric measurement are still lacking, which emphasizes the need for future missions with broader energy ranges and enhanced capabilities.